communitiesuk/core-design-history/app/posts/2022-06-07-parent-child-relationships.md

 author: Jon Roobottom
 description: Allowing for complex organisation relationships
 ---
 So far, in this private beta phase, we've moved two organisations over to our new service.
-They're "simple" organisations in that they own housing stock and don't subcontract the management of that stock to anyone else.
+These organisations own housing their housing stock and don't sub-contract the management of that stock to anyone else.

 However, most providers who own stock will often engage other organisations to manage stock on their behalf.
 We've been calling these organisations "managers" or "owner/managers", and the relations between them and the stock owners "parent" and "child"[^1].